 If you’re not sure where to start, check out my free Ignition course which outlines everything you need to know on how to build a successful blog, from start to finish.

-Once your blog is online, you can use it in conjunction with your podcast to open up even more income generation opportunities by using some of the monetization tactics below.
+Once your blog is online, you can transcribe podcast episodes and post them to your blog to open up even more income generation opportunities.

 2) Use Programmatic Advertising